 Live videos are here to stay as Facebook and Instagram have already shown us.
 Mastering them is a must for any brand that wants to make a serious impact on their social networks.

 It’s important to remember that live videos are like digital conversations - people are watching to engage with you in an entertaining way.
-You’ll have plenty of time to analyze and overanalyze how you did once you’re done.
+You’ll have plenty of time to analyze how you did once you’re done.

 And you should do that.
 Analyzing and adjusting is all part of a healthy and successful video strategy, one that will keep you on the right track, garnering the power of live videos.